ping13/swiss-rooftop-explorer/README.md

 # Swiss Rooftop Explorer

-An web application for exploring Swiss rooftops and addresses.
+A web application for exploring Swiss rooftops and addresses.

 ** [See it live in action](https://ping13.net/swiss-rooftop-explorer/)**